Updated on 2025-09-05 GMT+08:00

 Scenarios

-By default, CSS has installed the open-source alert plugin opensearch-alerting for OpenSearch clusters to send notifications when data meets specific conditions.
+• By default, the open-source alert plugin opensearch-alerting is installed for OpenSearch clusters of version 1.3.6.
 This plugin consists of three components: Alerts, Monitors, and Destinations.
-CSS integrates the SMN service in the Destinations component and can send alarm messages only through the SMN service as the destination.
+CSS integrates the SMN service in the Destinations component, allowing it to send alarm notifications to the SMN service as a destination.

 Prerequisites